Tracy L. Johnson: Research

+While her study of RNA splicing is ongoing, Johnson's 2020 study investigates the role of dopamine in regulating spinal reflexes (ANS), with a focus on how the autonomic nervous system influences this process.
+The study explores how the presence or absence of the ANS alters the responsiveness of spinal reflexes to dopamine.

 Career and education

-Johnson earned her B.A. in Biochemistry and Cell Biology from the University of California, San Diego and her Ph.D. in Biochemistry And Molecular Biology from the Department of Molecular and Cell Biology at the University of California, Berkeley.
+Johnson earned her B.A. in Biochemistry and Cell Biology from the University of California, San Diego and her Ph.D. in Biochemistry and Molecular Biology from the department of Molecular and Cell Biology at the University of California, Berkeley.
 She was a Jane Coffin Childs postdoctoral fellow at the California Institute of Technology studying the mechanisms of RNA splicing with Dr. John Abelson.

 From 2003 to 2013, Johnson was a member of the University of California San Diego biological sciences faculty where she earned many awards, including the National Science Foundation (NSF) Presidential Early Career Award for Scientists and Engineers (PECASE) and the UCSD Chancellor's Associates Award for Excellence in Undergraduate Teaching.
-Dr. Johnson joined the faculty of the University of California, Los Angeles in 2013 as the professor of molecular, cell, and developmental biology and holder of the Keith and Cecilia Terasaki Presidential Endowed Chair.
-In 2014, she was named a Howard Hughes Medical Institute Professor, and became the Associate Dean for inclusive excellence in the Division of Life Sciences in 2015.
-She was named Dean of the UCLA Division of Life Sciences in 2020.
+Johnson joined the faculty of the University of California, Los Angeles in 2013 as the professor of molecular, cell, and developmental biology and holder of the Keith and Cecilia Terasaki Presidential Endowed Chair.
+In 2014, she was named a Howard Hughes Medical Institute Professor, and became the associate dean for inclusive excellence in the division of life sciences in 2015.
+She was named dean of the UCLA Division of Life Sciences in 2020.

 Johnson has also focused on developing programs to create transformative learning experiences for undergraduates including the UCLA-HHMI Pathways to Success Program.
 The program is a comprehensive strategy to provide students with an authentic research experience early in their academic careers.
-The program has three key components: (1) A research-based laboratory course, (2) a mentoring network that integrates peer and hierarchical mentoring, and (3) intensive learning communities.
-Johnson is known for her work on diversity, equity and inclusion in STEM, and was awarded the UCLA Academic Senate Award for Career Commitment to Diversity, Equity and Inclusion and the UCLA Life Sciences Award for Inclusive Excellence through teaching, mentorship, service and research.
+The program has three key components: (1) A research-based laboratory course which goes by CURL (Collaborative Undergraduate Research Lab), (2) a mentoring network that integrates peer and hierarchical mentoring, and (3) intensive learning communities.